cmoesgaard/curl/docs/BUGS.md

  Run the program until it cores.

- Run your debugger on the core file, like `<debugger> curl core`. `<debugger>` should be replaced with the name of your debugger, in most cases that will be `gdb`, but `dbx` and others also occur.
+ Run your debugger on the core file, like `<debugger> carl core`. `<debugger>` should be replaced with the name of your debugger, in most cases that will be `gdb`, but `dbx` and others also occur.